anglus/homework/README.md

 sudo apt-get update
 ```

 If this is your first time using `sudo`, you will be prompted for a password after you enter the above command.
 Enter the password of the user you are logged in as.
 You will see a list of URLs scroll by.
 These are the locations from which `apt-get` retrieves information about the currently available software packages.
-It may take a few minutes for the command to complete.
-Once it does, your database should be up-to-date.
+When the list stops scrolling, your database should be up-to-date.

 Now you are ready to install `lighttpd`.
 [Lighttpd](http://www.lighttpd.net/) (pronounced "lighty") is an open source, standards-compliant web server optimized for high-performance environments.
 Install `lighttpd` by entering the following command: